Sydney Monorail: Technology

 The track was a steel box girder of 94 cm width, raised at a minimum height of 5.5 m from ground level on steel columns 20 to 40 m apart.
 The minimum curve radius was 20 m, and the maximum gradient 4.4% uphill and 6.5% downhill.

-Power was supplied at 500 V 50 Hz 3-pase AC to power the train, via a sheathed conductor below the running plate of the track.
+Power was supplied at 500 V 50 Hz 3-phase AC to power the train, via a sheathed conductor below the running plate of the track.
 A control rail was also provided for train control, and a generator provided to clear trains from the track in emergencies.
 The train control and maintenance facility was located between Convention and Paddy's Market stations, where a traverser moved trains in and out of service.

 Each station stop took 40 seconds, including the time to decelerate, board passengers, and accelerate again.
 A complete circuit of the route took 12 minutes.
 It was originally intended for the system to operate automatically, but after a number of breakdowns soon after opening, it was decided to retain drivers, who occupied the first car of each train.